-The goal of the BioCanRx Indigenous Summer Studentship Program is to provide Indigenous students with meaningful hands-on research experience in the area of cancer through work placements with research groups at post-secondary institutions across Canada.
-Although BioCanRx’s mandate focuses on cancer immunotherapy and biotherapeutics, the BioCanRx Indigenous Summer Studentship is open to any cancer related research including cancer research that integrates Indigenous traditional knowledge.
-An additional intent of this program is to promote and strengthen Indigenous students’ participation in cancer research and careers by providing networking, mentorship, and research experience opportunities.
+The goal of the BioCanRx Indigenous Summer Studentship Program is to provide Indigenous undergraduate university or college students with meaningful hands-on research or policy experience in the area of cancer.
+This is accomplished through internships with research groups at post-secondary institutions across Canada or with partnering organization, Canadian Partnership Against Cancer.
+Although BioCanRx’s mandate focuses on cancer immunotherapy and biotherapeutics, the BioCanRx Indigenous Summer Studentship is open to any cancer-related research or policy-related work including that with an Indigenous-oriented framework, such as Indigenous traditional knowledge.
+An additional intent of this program is to promote and strengthen Indigenous students’ participation in cancer research and policy and careers by providing networking, mentorship, and hands-on, practical experience opportunities.

 - Clinical, social or economic impact research.
 This type of project aims to study and find potential solutions to social, legal, ethical, economic or health-systems barriers relating to cancer and patient care.

 - Indigenous Knowledge.
 This type of project incorporates Indigenous knowledge to study cancer, or to develop strategies to improve cancer care of Indigenous people.

 - Knowledge Translation.
 This type of project includes the development, implementation and/or measurement of materials, processes or applications used to improve cancer-related knowledge to Indigenous individuals or to a broader population.

 - Laboratory-based research.
 This type of project encompasses cancer research taking place in a laboratory setting.